Ch0p5h0p/Ch0p5h0p.github.io/pages/index.md

 I'm a computer programming enthusiast residing in the USA.

 I taught myself how to code at age 12, starting with Python.
 As I became older, I started learning more languages and creating more projects.
-Now, I write code that is reliable and maintainable for all sorts of random passion projects.
+Now, I write code that's reliable and maintainable for all sorts of random passion projects.

 I'm also a big open source, privacy, and ownership advocate.